RUGSoftEng/2018-Hestia-Web/docs/requirements/HestiaWeb_requirements.md

 Feiko Ritsema

 ## Introduction
 The Hestia Home Automation System, developed by the clients, aims to make home automation simple again.
 The team last year developed a local server based system, which allowed users on that server to add and remove devices, and change the values of the activators of each device, essentially giving them complete control of all devices connected to that server.
 However the system has the following drawbacks: all changes are made through posting HTTP requests to the server, which is slow and unintuitive to the average user.
 Also, accessing the server can only be done locally.
-In order to improve the functionality of the system, we will be developing an online interface between a user and their local Hestia servers.
+In order to improve the functionality of the system, we will be developing an online interface between a user and their local Hestia servers, as specified in the architecture document.
 The user will be able to log in through a webpage, see all their servers and the devices on each server, and be able to have quick, intuitive access to all the functionality currently provided by the clients' existing API system.
 This document details all the requirements that should be fulfilled by our project

 ## User Stories

 The requirements for the system are from the perspective of all those who are going to use the system, i.e. via user stories.
 The user stories are formatted as follows: the description of the user (either *User*, *Developer*, or *Plugin Developer*, as defined below), their requirement, and the reasoning behind that requirement.
-The user stories reaffirm the context of the requirement and aid in prioritization and re-specification.
+The user stories reaffirm the context of the requirement and aid in the prioritization of development and re-specification.
 More user stories will be added as more requirements are discovered throughout the development process and following further consultation with the client.

 The actors referenced throughout the user stories are defined in more detail below, so that the reasoning for each story is logical and motivated by a realistic desire or need.

 #### User
 The majority of the stories are focused around the *User*, which is someone who makes use of the Hestia system to automate peripherals in their home.
-The user does not care about the implementation or backend behavior, as long as their experience with the interface is satisfactory.
+The user probably does not care about the implementation or backend behavior, as long as their experience with the interface is satisfactory.
 The user, in general, wants the system to be as intuitive and easy to use as possible, while still providing complete control over the devices in their home.

 #### Developer
 The *Developer* is one who is responsible for designing the software that the user will interact with.
 They are most concerned with the structure and design of the system, and must make the application in such a way as to satisfy the users' needs and the clients' goals.
 Note that the developer in this scenario is not responsible for the pre-existing software provided by the clients.